EDCD/EDMarketConnector/Contributing.md

   types.

 * Use `logging` not `print()`, and definitely not `sys.stdout.write()`!
- `EDMarketConnector.py` sets up `logger` for this, so:
+ `EDMarketConnector.py` sets up a `logging.Logger` for this under the `appname`, so:

+        import logging
-        from EDMarketConnector import logger
+        from config import appname
+        logger = logging.getLogger(appname)

         logger.info(f'Some message with a {variable}')